WabashCannon/xy-model/README.md

 # xy-model
-A small simulator of the XY model
+A small project created while learning Qt.
+This is a basic simulator for the XY-model.